Best 10 Kanban Project Management Software Tools – Tested & Compared by a Project Manager with 10 Years of Experience

 8. Notion

-While it wasn’t originally built just for project management, Notion has become a popular tool for teams looking for a highly customizable environment in which to manage projects.
+This project management tool was not originally purpose-built for project management.
+It started out as note-taking and personal organization software.
+However, it was originally designed as a modular, all-in-one workspace concept, and it has evolved into a popular tool for teams looking for a highly customizable environment in which to manage projects.

 Notion’s Kanban board integrates seamlessly with notes, databases, and wikis — perfect for teams that want all project assets in one workspace